shayanb/Bitcoin-PoS-PHP/README.md

 PHPExtension BCMath must be installed (most webhosts have it enabled by default)

 ----------------------------------------------
-This project was done for a specific purpose, most of the funtionalities have the potencial to be a lot more complete.
+This project was done to meet client's requirments, most of the funtionalities have the potencial to be a lot more complete or have another model for implementation (such as admin/report view)

 Contributions are more than welcome.

 1ARH4G6BCKM8xoFucEtaKP3Vq5Ahr7dqcv